Pumpkin Spice Pancakes Recipe

 Instructions

-- Add the flour, baking powder, salt, and pumpkin pie spice.
-Gently whisk until the dry ingredients have been incorporated and you only see very small clumps of batter.
+- In a large mixing bowl, add the flour, sugar, salt, baking powder, baking soda, and spices.
+Gently whisk until the dry ingredients have been mixed well.

 Notes